bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 Here you see a little bit I gave some background of what's happening.
 So subscribe is the first thing that happens.
 It's like the miner says, hey, I'm here, I'm ready to start mining, please register me with your pool and give me a job ID.
-And it also starts to send over the extranauts info.
+And it also starts to send over the extra nons info.
-So this is the really important part of Strato, That was actually an innovation back when they first started Stravins here in 2013, 2014.
+So, this is the really important part of Stratum, that was actually an innovation back when they first started here in 2013, 2014.
-One of the guys who wrote Stravins here.
+One of the guys who wrote Stratum here.
-But in any case, the extranauts information, that's where we're able to localize most of the work that a miner needs to do with the actual miner rather than having to go back and forth with the pool.
+But anyways, the extra nons information, that's where we're able to localize most of the work that a miner needs to do with the actual miner rather than having to go back and forth with the pool.
 That would have a lot more overhead if every time you need to iterate through proof of work, you had to be talking, you had to be getting that information from the pool.
-So the pool sends over some extra non-sync that says, hey, start with this and then iterate on it.
+So, the pool sends over some extra nons info that says, hey, start with this and then iterate on it.
 And that basically is what you're sending over right at the beginning with subscribe.
 The other thing that happens is with authorization, you're basically getting your worker.
 So you can have an individual pool account, but you can have many workers, which usually corresponds to multiple different machines.